sendgrid/sendgrid-csharp/README.md

 var credentials = new NetworkCredential(username, pswd);
 ```
-To send an email message, use the **Deliver** method on either the **SMTP** class, which uses the SMTP protocol, or the **Web** transport class, which calls the SendGrid Web API.
-The following examples show how to send a message using both SMTP and the Web API.
+To send an email message, use the **Deliver** method on the **Web** transport class, which calls the SendGrid Web API.
+The following example shows how to send a message.

-##SMTP
 ```csharp
 // Create the email object first, then add the properties.
 SendGrid myMessage = SendGrid.GetInstance();